Deployed Soldiers join to recognize Sexual Assault Awareness and Prevention Month in Poland

 |0

-This work, Deployed Soldiers join to recognize Sexual Assault Awareness and Prevention Month in Poland [Image 3 of 3], by 1LT Abigail Hammock, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Deployed Soldiers join to recognize Sexual Assault Awareness and Prevention Month in Poland, by SFC Shane Klestinski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Deployed Soldiers join to recognize Sexual Assault Awareness and Prevention Month in Poland

 LEAVE A COMMENT